ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/system.rst

 * ``disk_io_time``, the time spent doing I/Os (ms)

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_merged_read``, the number of read operations per second that could be merged with already queued operations.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_merged_write``, the number of write operations per second that could be merged with already queued operations.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_octets_read``, the number of octets (bytes) read per second.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_octets_write``, the number of octets (bytes) written per second.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_ops_read``, the number of read operations per second.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_ops_write``, the number of write operations per second.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_time_read``, the average time for a read operation to complete in the last interval.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_time_write``, the average time for a write operation to complete in the last interval.

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 * ``disk_weighted_io_time``, the measure of both I/O completion time and the backlog that may be accumulating

-  Dimensions:
+  dimensions:

   - device, the disk device number the metric applies to.
-  - environment_label, the environment name the metric was collected from.
   - hostname, the hostname the metric applies to.

 File system
 ^^^^^^^^^^^

-Metrics have a ``fs`` field that contains the partition's mount point to which the metric applies.
+The file system metrics have a ``fs`` dimension that contains the partition's mount point to which the metric applies.
 For example, '/', '/var/lib', and others.

 * ``fs_inodes_free``, the number of free inodes on the file system.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_inodes_percent_free``, the percentage of free inodes on the file system.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_inodes_percent_reserved``, the percentage of reserved inodes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_inodes_percent_used``, the percentage of used inodes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_inodes_reserved``, the number of reserved inodes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_inodes_used``, the number of used inodes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_free``, the number of free bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_percent_free``, the percentage of free bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_percent_reserved``, the percentage of reserved bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_percent_used``, the percentage of used bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_reserved``, the number of reserved bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 * ``fs_space_used``, the number of used bytes.

+  dimensions:

+  - fs, the file system mount point.
+  - hostname, the hostname the metric applies to.

 System load
 ^^^^^^^^^^^